 - Taking someone's property by any amount of force, even minimal force.

 Depending on the circumstances and the value of the property stolen, penalties for theft will vary widely.
 Here are three degrees of charges for a robbery offense:

 - First Degree Robbery – when one inflicts serious bodily harm or the threat of serious bodily harm during a theft.
 In addition, if one commits, or attempts to commit, an additional first or second-degree felony during the commission of a theft, the theft charge can be increased to a first-degree robbery.

 - Second Degree Robbery – when a bodily injury, or threat of a bodily injury, occurs during the commission of a theft.
 Please note the bodily injury does not have to be serious.

 - Third Degree Robbery – this is the lowest level of robbery offense.
 If one commits a third degree, one may be charged with third-degree robbery if any level of force is used in the commission of a theft.
 No actual injury need occur.

 Robbery offenses often occur with the use of a weapon – also known as armed robbery.
 Though the weapon does not have to be used, the mere threat of use is enough to satisfy a robbery charge and can result in additional charges such as assault or weapons charges.

-If you are in need of a professional and knowledgeable attorney, John D’Intino, Jr. can help you with your robbery case in Pennsylvania.
-Call us today at 267-491-9111 to set up a complimentary consultation and learn more about how we can help.
+If you are in need of a professional and knowledgeable attorney, John D'Intino, Jr. can help you with your robbery case in Pennsylvania.
+Call today at 267-491-9111 to set up a complimentary consultation and learn more about how I can help.